PeterHenell/peter-henell-ssms-plugins/README.md

 * 32-bit machines: HKEY_LOCAL_MACHINE\SOFTWARE\Red Gate\SIPFramework\Plugins
 * 64-bit machines: HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Red Gate\SIPFramework\Plugins

 Create a new String Value (REG_SZ) and name it "PeterHenellPlugins".
-Right click and choose modifty, then set the value to the path of the plugin.
+Right click on it and choose modify, then set the value to the path of the plugin.

 For example: C:\CoolSoftware\PeterHenell.SSMS.Plugins.dll